 - Ability to partner and work effectively with a diverse range of people, including but not limited to clients, law students, service providers, school staff, judges and other government employees, community partners, elected officials, and law school faculty.

 Starting salary for this exempt position is $69,000 – $95,000 based on number of years of prior legal experience, as dictated by the EBCLC salary scale.

 Benefits include fully paid health insurance (medical, dental, and vision) for employees and their dependents, life and disability insurance, and generous paid leave (vacation, sick, and holidays); EBCLC also offers flexible spending accounts for qualified health, dependent care, and commute expenditures; and retirement options.

 Due to COVID19, all EBCLC employees are working remotely.
-The EAC Director and all EBCLC employees will continue to work remotely as long as California’s Shelter in Place remains in effect.
-The expectation is that the EAC Director will work in our office in Berkeley, California when it is safe to do.
+The Education Advocacy Clinic Director and all EBCLC employees will continue to work remotely as long as California’s Shelter in Place remains in effect.
+The expectation is that the Clinic Director will work in our office in Berkeley, California when it is safe to do.
 EBCLC will provide the necessary equipment to fulfill the job responsibilities of working from home.

-Please note we will review applications on a rolling basis and will begin initial application reviews as early as August 17, 2020.
+Interested applicants should submit application materials by email to firstname.lastname@example.org (include “EAC Director” in the subject line).
+Please note we will review applications on a rolling basis.
 The position will remain open until filled.
-Application materials should include a cover letter, resume, short writing sample, and names/contact information for three professional references.
+Application materials should include a cover letter and resume.